“Everyone’s getting rid of it.”

 But that's not the only catalyst here, and there are numerous advantages to having data centers clustered across Asia.

 Tuesday is podcast day here at TeleGeography.
-And this time around we welcome William Collins, Principal Cloud Architect at Alkira.
+This time, we welcome William Collins, the Principal Cloud Architect at Alkira.

 If the subject of this blog didn't totally give it away, today's episode is focused on the cloud.
-I asked William to talk us through the history of enterprise cloud and highlight a few of the bigger issues in enterprise cloud networking today.
+I asked William to talk us through the history of enterprise cloud and highlight a few of the more significant issues in enterprise cloud networking today.
 His answers might surprise you.

 The newest member of the TeleGeography Explains the Internet club is telecom industry veteran Mark Daley, Epsilon Telecommunications Director of Digital Strategy and Business Development.